 The Cuisinart MCP22-30HN MultiClad Pro Stainless 12-Inch Skillet with Helper is an excellent value and our top pick for bang-for-the-buck.
 It’s basically thermally as good as All-Clad Stainless, but with a helper handle and made in China.

-If the made-in-China aspect is a dealkiller, consider getting the Cuisinart French Classic Tri-ply.
+It used to be that you could get a slightly different version of MCP made in France, the Cuisinart French Classic Tri-ply.
 It’s the same thickness and thermal performance as MCP, but there are a few differences: it’s made in France, has more comfortable handles, but also costs somewhat more and lacks flared rims for easier pouring (except for individually-sold French Classic Tri-ply skillets).

 For Cuisinart MCP sets, you have a choice between the MCP-7N 7-Piece Cookware Set and the Cuisinart MCP-12N 12-piece set.
 (Lids count as pieces.
 Also, note that Cuisinart also sells a version of MCP that comes with glass lids, which they call “tri-ply,” at the same link.
 I would recommend getting the version with stainless steel lids because of their durability and how they are oven-safe above 350 degrees Fahrenheit, but if you must have glass lids, Cuisinart gives you that choice.)